RobertGawron/GammaSpectrometer/README.md

 ## Software

-TODO
+TBD

 ## Hazards

-* **The device exposes high voltage to user, although maximum current is limited, it still poses health risk if the sensor external electrode would be touch.**
+* **The device exposes high voltage to user, although maximum current is limited, it still poses health risk.